 - The leaves can be crushed to release the essential oil of the plant, and as mentioned above, can be used in aromatherapy to treat upper respiratory disorders like bronchitis, allergies, asthma, or just the common cold.

 - Can be ingested to obtain healing benefits as well, as it's thought to aid in digestion and ward off parasites or other bad bacteria and viruses in your intestinal system.

-Another easy-to-grow herb in your garden is thyme.
+Another easy-to-grow in your garden herb is thyme.
 Once established, it can grow pretty abundantly.
-The smell is really pleasurable and kind of peppery.
+The smell is really pleasant and kind of peppery.
 It grows well in very sunny areas and will tolerate dry or rocky soil.
 There are many different varieties, and it has many uses besides cooking.

 - Treats coughing or phlegm that is stuck in the airway.
 (Make into a light tea and sip while inhaling the aroma or mixed with honey and ingested.)

 - Indigestion or intestinal infections.
-(Again, sip tea slowly or ingest with food.)
+(Again, sip the tea slowly or ingest with food.)

 - Has antiseptic, anti-fungal, and antibacterial properties.

-- Thought as a treatment for thrush.
+- Thought to be a treatment for thrush.
 (Used as a wash or gargle.)

 - Great for arthritis, muscular pains, and circulation issues.
 (Can be used as a rub.
 Crush the leaves, mix with olive oil, and let sit overnight, or use essential oil with olive oil.)